ARTICLES

 Photo by Milada Vigerova from Pexels.

 Now, what to do with all your works of art?
-Do you keep them on your camera, or saved on your computer or in the cloud, and probably never look at them again?
+Do you keep them on your camera, or save them on your computer or in the cloud, and probably never look at them again?
 That would be a shame, don't you think?
 Well, to conclude this day in a good manner, here are ten tips on how to display your photos, making them a part of your surroundings.

-Header image by Tatjana from Pixabay.
+Header image by @Jared Tremper.

 YOU MAY ALSO LIKE